-Case Study
+Case study

-Packaging Optimisation Using AI | AptarGroup
+Packaging optimisation using AI | AptarGroup

-The Challenge:
+The challenge:

 While modelling and simulation are core tools in some industries, packaging manufacturers have failed to reap the benefits.
 Despite significant investment in model development and simulation, businesses such as AptarGroup, Inc found that the returns simply weren’t there.
-However, such organizations are data-rich, allowing them to consider a different approach using self-learning models.
+However, such organisations are data-rich, allowing them to consider a different approach using self-learning models.

-The Solution:
+The solution:

 By leveraging the wealth of data generated during the testing of existing packaging designs, Monolith built a self-learning model to predict the performance of new designs.
 Because Monolith is AI software built by engineers for engineers, AptarGroup doesn’t need to involve data scientists and Python programmers.
 This leaves them able to improve the model themselves and even consider offering the power of AI to their customers.